pagkly/Zed/Investopedia3/Leveraged Loan.md

 Leveraged Loan
 ## What Is a Leveraged Loan?

-A leveraged loan is a type of loan that is extended to companies or individuals that already have considerable amounts of debt or poor credit history.
-[Lenders](https://www.investopedia.com/terms/l/lender.asp) consider leveraged loans to carry a higher risk of [default](https://www.investopedia.com/terms/d/default2.asp), and as a result, a leveraged loan is more costly to the borrower.
+A leveraged loan is a type of loan that is extended to companies or individuals that already have considerable amounts of debt or poor credit history. [[Lenders]](https://www.investopedia.com/terms/l/lender.asp) consider leveraged loans to carry a higher risk of [[default]](https://www.investopedia.com/terms/d/default2.asp), and as a result, a leveraged loan is more costly to the borrower.
 Default occurs when a borrower can't make any payments for an extended period.
 Leveraged loans for companies or individuals with debt tend to have higher interest rates than typical loans.
 These rates reflect the higher level of risk involved in issuing the loans.

 There are no set rules or criteria for defining a leveraged loan.
 Some market participants base it on a spread.
-For instance, many of the loans pay a floating rate, typically based on the [London Interbank Offered Rate](https://www.investopedia.com/terms/l/libor.asp) (LIBOR) plus a stated interest margin.
+For instance, many of the loans pay a floating rate, typically based on the [[London Interbank Offered Rate]](https://www.investopedia.com/terms/l/libor.asp) (LIBOR) plus a stated interest margin.
 LIBOR is considered a benchmark rate and is an average of rates that global banks lend to each other.

-If the [interest margin](https://www.investopedia.com/terms/n/netinterestmargin.asp) is above a certain level, it is considered a leveraged loan.
-Others base it on the rating, with loans rated below investment grade, which is categorized as Ba3, BB-, or lower from the rating agencies [Moody’s](https://www.investopedia.com/terms/m/moodys.asp) and [S&P](https://www.investopedia.com/terms/s/sp.asp).
+If the [[interest margin]](https://www.investopedia.com/terms/n/netinterestmargin.asp) is above a certain level, it is considered a leveraged loan.
+Others base it on the rating, with loans rated below investment grade, which is categorized as Ba3, BB-, or lower from the rating agencies [[Moody’s]](https://www.investopedia.com/terms/m/moodys.asp) and [[S&P]](https://www.investopedia.com/terms/s/sp.asp).

 ### Key Takeaways